micbelgique/VonageBot/README.md

-# VonageBot
+# VonageSpeechBot
-A connector to permit Bot framework with Directline and Vonage Voice to communicate
+A connector to allow Bot framework with Directline and Vonage Voice to communicate
 ## What you will need

 ### Vonage account